kakashidinho/metalangle/README.md

 [Metal backend's Dev setup instructions](src/libANGLE/renderer/metal/DevSetup.md) first.

 ## Differences between MetalANGLE and Google's ANGLE
-- Most of the Metal back-end code are shared between `MetalANGLE` and `ANGLE`.
+- Before June 2021, most of the Metal back-end code are shared between `MetalANGLE` and `ANGLE`.
-- Some Metal's updates and bug fixes will be available in `MetalANGLE` first before being merged into `ANGLE` (it might take a long time some time).
+- From July 2021 onward, there are some changes from `Apple` directly to `ANGLE` repo.
+Those changes might not be included in `MetalANGLE` because of some development conflicts.
+Most of the Apple's changes benefit the Webkit's WebGL standards and might not have optimal performance for normal uses.
+These changes from Apple include:
+    - Rewriting the index buffer on the fly to support last provoking vertex of flat shading.
+While this helps conforming to OpenGL ES's flat shading's specifications, it makes draw calls using flat shading become slower.
+In majority of use cases, user wouldn't care whether flat shading uses last or first provoking vertex.
 - `MetalANGLE` includes iOS supports and high level API such as [MGLKit](src/libANGLE/renderer/metal/DevSetup.md#MGLKit) that mimics Apple's deprecated `EAGL` & `GLKit` API.
 These features are unlikely to be merged into `ANGLE` since `ANGLE` project doesn't